Mandrew0822/ltorah/README.md

 ## Usage

-To use Snoop, run the `ltorah` command:
+To use ltorah, run the `ltorah` command:

     ltorah